Cream-Capital/Smart-Contracts/README.md

 **CDAX** or Cream Digital Asset Exchange is a way of purchasing Cream Cash with Ether.
 It's also designed to stabilize the price of Cream Cash.

-Work In Progress: Cream Cash, CDAX and writting tests for them as well as the ICO contract.
+Work In Progress: Cream Cash V2(continous generation of Cream based on the holding period), CDAX and writting tests for them.

 Any feedback, code review or suggestions are greatly encouraged and appreciated.